 What developed was an interesting divergence between policy and practice about which little was said.
 As can be seen on the 1939 Master Plan, the area was divided into separate sections for white and African American campers.

 The cabin camps were numbered in the order in which they were built.
 Camp One was built in the section set aside for African Americans and the facilities were designed to meet the needs of underprivileged African Americans in Washington, D. C.

 Official recognition could not be given to this arrangement, therefore responsibility for the racial composition of the camp was assigned to the "maintaining agency" as follows:

 Thus, by placing access to the cabin camps under the control of the organizations using the facility Wirth was able to bow to prevailing racial attitudes without officially endorsing racial separation.
-By 1942 Camps One and Four had become known as Negro camps and Camps Two, Three and Five as white camps.
+By 1942 Camps One and Four had become known as African American camps and Camps Two, Three and Five as white camps.

 Debate over the placement of the entrance road delayed the construction of other key buildings in the park.
 The superintendent's residence, park headquarters, and a permanent utility area could not be located until the location of the entrance road was finalized.

 A decisive meeting was held on October 4, 1939.
 It was determined that one entrance from Dumfries, Virginia, would be built at the intersection of Route 1 and Route 629.
 The entrance road would follow Route 629 for a short distance to a one-point control circle at the intersection of the main entrance road and the roads to the day use and organized camps.
 Actual construction was delayed until the right of way could be purchased and the necessary funds appropriated.
 (See Chapter Four for acquisition details.)
 Elated by the breakthrough Inspector Ray M. Scheneck, who had worked on the park steadily since its inception, suggested "October 4 should be declared as a day of annual celebration for the Chopawamsic Area " and an open house "should be held on that day."